 Step 1: Get Educated

 The most effective way to begin and sustain an organization-wide advocacy effort is to start small and build up.
 It is important to first educate yourself about which efforts are taking place at the local, state and national levels and how your organization and clients are impacted.
 Depending on the cause or issue you represent, you may find that it is more effective to be focused on the local, state or federal arena.
 In a recent study by Johns Hopkins University, 63 percent of nonprofit organizations reported that they principally target local and state officials.
 One way to educate yourself on important issues that impact nonprofits is to join your local state nonprofit association.
 These organizations typically lobby on behalf of their membership and keep members abreast of state policy efforts.
-In addition, the National Council of Nonprofits offers a free, monthly e-newsletter with updates on federal issues.
+In addition, the National Council of Nonprofits offers a free, biweekly e-newsletter called Nonprofit Champion with updates on federal issues.
 I highly recommend subscribing to be “in-the-know.”

 Step 2: Get Involved